dmooney65/demod/README.md

+# Disclaimer
+This tool is not maintained anymore.
+I made a better one and it can be cloned from here: https://github.com/cubehub/demod

 # Demod

 Simple command line application for doing AM or FM demodulation.
 Uses unix pipes for data transfer.
 Takes raw IQ data as input and outputs demodulated audio.